NygenAnalytics/CyteType/README.md

 ---

-**CyteType** is a Python package for detailed characterization of clusters from single-cell RNA-seq data.
+**CyteType** is a Python package for automated cell type annotation of single-cell RNA-seq clusters using large language models.

 ## Quick Start